 Shuttles are scheduled to run beginning 1½ hours before each ceremony and stop 15 minutes before each ceremony.
 There are signs for the shuttle stops.

 Please plan ahead for traffic congestion coming to and leaving campus.
 Watch for volunteers directing traffic.

 WHERE TO MEET:

 Meet in the Campus Center by 8:30 am.
 For those of you not familiar with the Randolph Center campus, please refer to this map.
+Directional signs will also be present on campus.
 The Campus Center will be locked after you leave, so you may leave your belongings there during graduation; don’t forget to return for them, and better yet, bring as little as possible to Commencement.

 While you are in the Campus Center prior to the beginning of the ceremony, you will be given a READER'S CARD.
 Your name will be read as listed on your reader's card when you proceed to receive your diploma.
 If your name is difficult to pronounce or there are mistakes, please print a phonetic spelling on your reader’s card and make any necessary changes at that time.